Supercolony-net/openbrush-contracts/docs/docs/examples/access-control.md

    use ink_prelude::vec::Vec;
 ```

+## Step 3: Define storage

-3. Declare storage struct and declare the fields related to `PSP721Storage` and `AccessControlStorage`
+Declare storage struct and declare the fields related to `PSP721Storage` and `AccessControlStorage`
 traits.
 Then you need to derive `PSP721Storage` and `AccessControlStorage` traits and mark corresponding fields
 with `#[PSP721StorageField]` and `#[AccessControlStorageField]` attributes.
 Deriving these traits allows you to reuse
 the default implementation of `IPSP721` and `AccessControl`.

 ```rust
 #[ink(storage)]